ThanhNo700/deviantart-outstrip/README.md

 DA Outstrip is an experimental browser extension for bringing back the old DeviantArt interface.
 99% of everyone hates the Eclipse, yet they aren't even finding a loophole, so I guess I had to do everything myself.
 Please thank me later, okay?

 ### How do I get it?
 To begin the beta test, download my source files as ZIP.
 Then extract it and load them to Google.
 That's it for now.
+I might make a toggle switch later for user who wants to dual-browse both interfaces.

 ### Tell me about your versioning.
 Here.
 MAJOR.MINOR.PATCH.DIARY (I can list down the meanings too, so read them below.)